 On the 28th of May in 1934, the very first Glyndebourne Opera Festival began, and has since been the centre of growing talent and beautiful productions.
-Shorthand for glamour.
-The original, exuberant outdoor cultural opera extravaganza presents a summer programme with works from Puccini, Handel and Debussy.
-Puccini’s tragic romance of Madame Butterfly kicks off the season with the story of an innocent Geisha who risks her life to marry an American lieutenant, from 19 May to 18 July.
+The original, exuberant outdoor cultural opera extravaganza will present a 2019 summer programme with from 18 May – 10 July, (Cinderella) from 8 June – 2 August, and (limited availability!) from 18 July – 24 August.
+Find the full programme .

 While it only had its first season in 2013, the has gone from strength to strength and provided continuous support to growing operatic stars.
-June 2018 marks the opening of the opera’s new theatre at the Nevill Holt estate – a 400-seat theatrical masterpiece, blending into the estate’s stable-block and espousing the interior characteristics of early courtyard theatre. on 14 June, a five-star acclaimed production from NIOpera and Director Antony McDonald.
-The opera, Powder her Face by Thomas Adés, is a darkly comic and inspired by the sensational life of the ‘Dirty Duchess’ of Argyll, 28 and 30 June.
+June 2018 marked the opening of the opera’s new theatre at the Nevill Holt estate – a 400-seat theatrical masterpiece, blending into the estate’s stable-block and espousing the interior characteristics of early courtyard theatre.
+Coming soon: Mozart’s , 25 – 30 June and 2 July.
+Find the full programme .

 In the heart of Hampshire, is situated at the 17th-century country house, The Grange, surrounded by beautiful Hampshire countryside.
-As well as dance, the festival boasts operas as disparate as Agrippina and The Barber of Seville, The Abduction from the Seraglio and Candide, from 16 June to 18 July.
+The festival boasts operas as disparate as Le nozze di , and .
+The season also features, where classical and modern ballet feature alongside contemporary dance.
+Find the full programme .

 Regarded as one of the most exciting Opera events in London, is an event not to be missed.
-Grab a picnic, pop open some champagne and enjoy La Traviata and Così fan tutte in this year’s line-up, as well as Ariadne auf Naxos and Isabeau.
+Grab a picnic, pop open some champagne and enjoy Manon Lescaut Un ballo in maschera and L’arlesiana.
 Perfect for the whole family or a romantic evening for two.
-1 June to 29 July.
+Find the full programme .